The Navigation component provides a Kotlin-based domain-specific language, or

 fragment()

 DSL builder function.
-This function requires an ID for the destination.
-The
+This function requires two type

 Navigating with your Kotlin DSL graph